 yamllint

 Linting isn’t necessarily a testing tool, but it is a great tool that allows for keeping code formatted in a clean consistent way.
-Having a tool like this run on every commit eliminates limits the number of code review comments related to style, allowing developers to focus in on the substance of the change instead of the style. yamllint is available as a Python module and supports configuring of rules from a configuration file as well as disabling checks via comments.
+Having a tool like this run on every commit eliminates limits the number of code review comments related to style.
+It allows developers to focus in on the substance of the change instead of the style. yamllint is available as a Python module and supports configuring of rules from a configuration file.
+It also allows disabling checks via comments.

 Test Command: